sidewalklabs/dtpr-bot/README.md

 ```

 - This data can be accessed by the fulfillment code using the getPayload() method.
-- Finally copy and paste the code from fulfillment/index.js into the code window in the Fulfillment section of the Dialg-Flow agent.
+- Finally copy and paste the code from fulfillment/index.js into the code window in the Fulfillment section of the Dialog-Flow agent.
 This is also how you will update the fulfillment logic if you make changes to it.
 - A file fulfillment/sandbox.js has been provided to serve as a place to test and develop fulfillment code.
 If you make use of it you must install the dependencies.

 ```